Time now for our “Life & Info” segment, where we focus on information would you hope for useful for your everyday life.

-Mark, so Nodeul Island was artificially put together in 1917 when Korea was building the Hangang Bridge that connects the districts of Yonsan-gu to the north and Dongjak-gu to the south in central Seoul.
+So the Nodeul Island was artificially put together in 1917 when Korea was building the Hangang Bridge that connects the districts of Yonsan-gu to the north and Dongjak-gu to the south of the central Seoul.

-It used to serve as a popular spot for family picnics until the 1960s, but it gradually became isolated with mutiple development projects failing to reinvent the island over the years.
+Now I can say that It used to serve as a popular spot for family picnics until the late 1960s, but after years of failed multiple development projects, it gradually became isolated and forgotten by the people.

 Under the theme of ‘getaway from everyday life’, the island now offers two concert venues – one indoor and one outdoor.